-Alpenglow Animal Critical Care + Emergency (May, PC) provides advanced emergency and urgent care services for dogs, cats, and small mammals.
+The Emergency + Critical Care team at Alpenglow provides advanced emergency and urgent care services for dogs, cats, and some small mammals.
 Alpenglow Veterinary Specialty + Emergency Center’s emergency veterinarians have many years of experience in emergency and critical care, and are here to assist your pet 24 hours a day.

 In the event of an emergency, our goal is to provide care for your pet if your regular veterinarian is not available.
 If your animal exhibits any abnormal activity or behavior, please consult with your veterinarian, or contact us right away at 303-443-GLOW (4569).

 The following symptoms are definite emergencies and require immediate medical attention:

 - Difficulty breathing, blue tongue or raspy breath sounds.

 - Swollen or distended abdomen, with or without productive vomiting.